 1. Why China?
 The Supplier Landscape for DTC Dropshipping

-But here's the problem most DTC brand builders face: not all Chinese suppliers are designed to help you build a brand.
-Many cater to high-volume commodity sellers or marketplace resellers, not to sellers who care about product quality, branded packaging, custom design, and a premium customer experience.
+But here's the catch most DTC brand builders run into: most Chinese suppliers aren't designed to help you build a brand.
+They're optimized for volume — commodity resellers, marketplace sellers, anyone moving units cheap and fast.
+If you care about product quality, branded packaging, custom design, and a proper customer experience, the default options start looking pretty thin.

-Key insight: The cheapest supplier is almost never the best choice for DTC brand building.
-The right partner should help you control quality, design packaging, protect your brand image, and ship fast — not just offer the lowest per-unit price.
+One thing to get out of the way: the cheapest supplier is almost never the right one for building a DTC brand.
+The right partner should help you control quality, design packaging, protect your brand image, and ship fast.
+Per-unit price is the last thing on the list, not the first.

 2. AliExpress — The Beginner's Gateway